mithril-security/blindai-preview/docs/docs/getting-started/installation.md

 ### Intel SGX drivers

-!!! note

-	In some cases (Linux kernel >5.15) the execution of the binary returns `in-kernel drivers support`, and it means that the drivers are already installed and must appear in `/dev/sgx/`.
+>In some cases (Linux kernel >5.15) the execution of the binary returns `in-kernel drivers support`, and it means that the drivers are already installed and must appear in `/dev/sgx/`.

 Please make sure to have the `SGX+FLC` drivers (preferably with version **1.41**) installed on your system before continuing.